DarkGhostHunter/Laralerts/README.md

 composer require darkghosthunter/laralerts
 ```

-If you don't have anything to start with in your frontend, you can use [Laravel Jetstream](https://jetstream.laravel.com/), or go the classic way and use [Bootstrap](https://getbootstrap.com), [Bulma.io](https://bulma.io/), [UI kit](https://getuikit.com/), [TailwindCSS](https://tailwindcss.com/) and [INK](http://ink.sapo.pt/).
+If you don't have anything to start with in your frontend, you can use [Laravel Jetstream](https://jetstream.laravel.com/), or go the classic way and use [Bootstrap](https://getbootstrap.com), [Bulma.io](https://bulma.io/), [UI kit](https://getuikit.com/), [TailwindCSS](https://tailwindcss.com/) and [INK](http://ink.sapo.pt/), among many others.

 ## Usage

-Laralerts allows you to set a list of Alerts in your application and render them in the frontend.
+Laralerts allows you to set a list of Alerts in your application and render them in the frontend in just a few minutes.

 The default Alert renderer uses Bootstrap code to transform each alert into [Bootstrap Alerts](https://getbootstrap.com/docs/5.0/components/alerts/).
 If you're not using Bootstrap, you can [create your own](#creating-a-custom-renderer) for your particular framework.

 ### Quickstart

 To set an Alert in your frontend, you can use the `alert()` helper, or the `Alert` Facade.
-A good place to use them is before sending a View or Redirect response to the browser, like in your HTTP Controllers.
+A good place to use them is before sending a response to the browser, like in your HTTP Controllers.

+If you're sending a redirect, Laralerts will automatically flash the alert so the next request can show it.

 ```php
 <?php